-Healthy, well-balanced river communities may be maintained with some level of human activity, but excessive human disturbance may result in waterbody degradation.
-Human stressors may include increased inputs of nutrients, sediments, and/or other contaminants from watershed runoff, adverse hydrologic alterations, undesirable removal of habitat or riparian buffer vegetation, and introduction of exotic plants and animals.
-Water quality standards are designed to protect designated uses of the waters of the state (e.g., recreation, aquatic life, fish consumption), and exceedances of these standards are associated with interference of the designated use.
+Healthy, well-balanced stream communities may be maintained with some level of human activity, but excessive human disturbance may result in waterbody degradation.

+Human stressors may include increased inputs of nutrients, sediments, and/or other contaminants from watershed runoff.
+Stressors can also include adverse hydrologic alterations, undesirable removal of habitat or riparian buffer vegetation, and introduction of exotic plants and animals.
+State water quality standards are designed to protect designated uses of the waters of the state (e.g., recreation, aquatic life. fish consumption), and exceedances of these standards are associated with interference of the designated use.